ľ¹ÏÓ°Ôº

 Commodity book cover

-This study is the first comprehensive analysis examining market and policy developments for all commodity groups, including energy, metals, and agriculture, over the past century.
-It finds that, while the quantity of commodities consumed has risen enormously, driven by population and
+This study is the first comprehensive analysis of market and policy developments for all commodity groups over the past century.
+It finds that the relative importance of commodities shifted over time, as technological innovation created new uses for some materials and enabled substitution.

 Image